Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: The finite element spatial semi-discretization

-In this section, we consider the finite element spatial semi-discretization of the CHC equation and show uniform-in-time moment bounds of the solution to the semi-discrete finite element problem, which will be used later for the convergence analysis.
+In this section, we examine the finite element spatial semi-discretization of the CHC equation and show uniform-in-time moment bounds of the solution to the semi-discrete problem, which will be used later for the convergence analysis.